MirekCernyIV/english-for-designers1/IDK, what I am doing.md

-#I dont know what u an diubg
+#I dont know what u an doing

+What does it mean